 Sign up for training announcements.

 Managing by Network (MBN)

-Managing By Network is offered as a series of seventeen online seminars designed for Federal Employees.
-Employees of state, county and nonprofit entities, who work closely with Federal agencies also are eligible to participate in this course.
+Managing By Network is offered as a series of eighteen online live, seminars designed for federal employees.
+Employees of state, county and nonprofit entities who work closely with federal agencies also are eligible to participate in this course.
 Learn how to strengthen formal and informal partnerships and foster community stakeholder engagement.
 Acquire knowledge and build skills with your interagency peers.

 This course meets from January to June.
-Applications for the class of 2022 will open in October 2021.
+Applications open in October for the following year.